 Then you'll be happy.

-Um I what what do the American people have to do to make that point clear?
+What did the American people have to do to make that point clear?

 We elected Donald Trump.

-We we've stopped amnesties.
+We stopped at amnesties.

-Um Republicans leading the way, tried to flip through an amnesty bill three times in the last decade and it was stopped every single time um not by some big powerful group of Republicans on the other side.
+Congress is quietly in the dark of night, and I don't mean just Democrats, Republicans leading the way, tried to slip through an amnesty bill three times in the last decade, and it was stopped every single time, not by some big, powerful group of Republicans on the other side.

 No, no, no.

-Well we'll get a wall.
+Well, we'll get a wall.

-Um that's why him being a brash and ruthless businessman was so appealing.
+That's why him being a brash and ruthless businessman was so appealing.

-He was going to be working on behalf of the American people so I'm sorry it's too late for for the Emperor God to say oh oh I couldn't get it through these feckless Republicans.
+So I'm sorry, it's too late for the Emperor God to say, oh, oh, I couldn't get it through these feckless Republicans.

 We knew they were feckless.